ProgramCrafter/salsa-iwj-otter/docs/build.rst

 Typescript.
 The shape libraries are SVGs and need SVG manipulation libraries.
 The main documentation is done with Sphinx.

+You will need at least 6000 megabytes of disk space, or more, and a good internet connection.
+Your computer will be compiling a lot of code.

+These instructions were once tested on Debian buster.

 Setup
 -----